 At Woodbridge GTA ClimateCare, we care about our customers.
-Which is why we like to keep you informed about heating and cooling your home.
-In this instance, we’ll be discussing new furnaces, upkeep, and how to keep it running for years to come.
+This is why we like to keep you informed about heating and cooling your home.
+In this instance, we’ll be discussing buying a new furnace, necessary upkeep, and how to keep it running for years to come.

-How Long Does a Furnace Last and How Can You Extend its Life?
+How Long Does a New Furnace Last and How Can You Extend its Life?

 Buying a new furnace is a great investment.
 It guarantees new, clean working parts, and a warranty for repair and replacement.
 A new furnace is expensive, so maximizing its lifespan is important.
 Believe it or not, your furnace will last longer before replacement if you take care of it.

 One of the questions we get in the furnace repair industry is, “How long does a furnace last?”
 This is a great question.
 On average, a well-maintained furnace lasts anywhere between 15 and 20 years.
 Some exceed these expectations, but that requires some extra diligence on your part.

 “How long does a furnace last?” isn’t the only question we receive regularly regarding home heating.
 Many clients also want to know about the elements, which affect overall furnace performance.
 Here are some of the main factors influencing longevity.

 Price – The cost of a new furnace changes with manufacturer and size.
 For a high-quality furnace, you’ll pay more, but you’ll also get more life out of it.
 In Canada, the average furnace can cost anywhere from $3000 to $5500.
 Of course, you can also find units below-market pricing for around $2500, or above-market pricing at $6000.
 Mid-range furnaces run just fine, but most heating specialists will warn against buying a discount furnace.